Skip to main content

 Updated over a week ago

-• GET: getting information that already exists
+• GET: Retrieves existing information

-• POST: creating something new
+• POST: Creates something new

-• PATCH: modifying information that already exists
+• PATCH: Modifies existing information

-• DELETE: removing information that already exists
+• DELETE: Removes existing information

 This article covers: